The Energy Entrepreneur: A Remedy for Africa’s Energy Deficit

 The Role of Pan-African Financial Institutions

-The Moroccan Agency for Solar Energy (MASEN) has recently undertaken a major investment in solar PV and could soon harness 38% per annum of its electricity needs from solar power.
-This project, and the successes it has chalked up so far, can serve as a model for private-public partnerships in the energy sector for Africa.
+The Moroccan Agency for Solar Energy (MASEN) has recently undertaken a major investment in solar PV and would soon harness 38% per annum of its electricity needs from solar.
+This project and the successes it has chalked so far, can serve as a model for private-public partnerships in the energy sector for Africa.

-Co-financing mechanisms between countries – or under the auspices of existing economic alliances and frameworks – could lend themselves readily to providing alternative entrepreneurial mechanisms.
+Co-financing mechanisms between countries, or under auspices of existing economic alliances and frameworks, would lend itself readily to providing alternative entrepreneurial mechanisms.
 This approach would work by substantially reducing the financial burdens on already economically depressed African nations and help re-energize the entrepreneurial ecosystem.

-In the medium to long term, Africa needs a plan.
-That plan must be encapsulated within the umbrella of Africa’s “Big Idea”.
+In the medium-to-long-term, Africa needs a plan.
+That plan must be encapsulated within the umbrella of Africa’s “Big Idea.”
 In its totality, this idea must focus on solving the energy quagmire.
-Rallying resources, both intellectual and financial, around this idea perhaps could be the true beginning of the African industrial revolution.
+Rallying resources both intellectual and financial around this locus perhaps could be the true beginning of the African industrial Revolution.

-Throughout human history, challenging times have often called for extraordinary measures.
-For instance, the Manhattan Project marshalled transcontinental resources to address a real and imminent threat to the very foundations of western civilization.
+Throughout human history challenging times have often called for extraordinary measures to counter.
+For instance, the Manhattan Project marshalled trans-continental resources to address a real and imminent threat to the very foundations of Western civilizations.
 The response to this challenge not only ultimately preserved a civilization but also pushed the boundaries of knowledge in every field of human endeavour.

-Perhaps the first real movement of intellectual migrant labour was precipitated by this singular event.
-The likes of Leo Szilard, Enrico Fermi, Albert Einstein and Niels Bohr converged in a desperate quest to eliminate the Nazi war machine.
-The post-war years also saw the movement of the likes of Wernher von Braum, Hans von Ohain and many others who set the stage for America’s ultimate trip to the moon.
+Perhaps, the first real movement of intellectual migrant labor was precipitated by this singular event.
+The likes of Leo Szilard, Enrico Fermi, Albert Einstein, and Niels Bohr, converged in a desperate quest to eliminate the Nazi war machine.
+The Post-war years also saw the movement of the likes of Wernher von Braum and Hans von Ohain and many others, who set the stage for America’s ultimate trip to the moon.

 It is evident from the foregoing discussions that extraordinary measures often require extraordinary solutions.
 Africa needs a rally point and energy appears to be it.
-Collaborations across boundaries, aggregation of both continental and diaspora intellectual manpower, modernization of regulatory frameworks and incentivization of entrepreneurs could offer a new dawn for Africa’s quest for energy independence.
+Collaborations across boundaries, aggregation of both continental and diasporeans intellectual horsepower, modernization of regulatory frameworks, incentivization of entrepreneurs could offer a new dawn for Africa’s quest for energy independence.